SaurabSS/ASSRStimulus/README.md

 cd ASSRExp/
-conda env create -n psychopy -f psychopy-env.yml conda activate psychopy
+conda env create -n psychopy -f psychopy-env.yml conda activate psychopy sudo apt-get install libwebkitgtk-1.0.0

-conda init bash
-conda activate psychopy
-sudo apt-get install libwebkitgtk-1.0.0
 ```
-(Might need to exachange the order of above two commands if it does not work on your machine)
+You might need to exachange the order of above two commands if it does not work on your machine.

 ```
 pip install pydub